brendanmacdonald/behat_website_windows/README.md

 Execute the following:

 ```
-./run-behat.sh feedback firefox
+sh run-behat.sh feedback firefox
 ```

 Selenium will launch and run a test.
-You should see `1 scenarios (1 passed)` in the terminal window after 15-20 seconds.
+You should see `6 scenarios (6 passed)` in the terminal window after 15-20 seconds.

-##Test Execution
+## Test Execution

 Navigate to the Behat folder inside your Test folder: